ScottyXIII/bigheaded/README.md

 You can press left ALT on the keyboard to toggle the debug shapes (dev mode only)

+You can drag matter objects in the scene with the mouse or finger when debug mode is enabled

 Trello board: https://trello.com/b/njkSeDet/game-off-2023-bigheaded

 [How to use Tiled to edit levels](./Tiled.md)